cjdbarlow/Part-One/blood_gases.md

 This can be accelerated with carbonic anhydrase

 ##Footnotes
 1. Technically pH is defined as the **activity** of H<sup>+</sup> in a solution.
-Clinically, activity is identical to concentration, so  these definitions are functionally the same.
+Clinically, activity is identical to concentration, so in medicine these definitions are functionally the same.

 ---